mramshaw/Cloud_Django/README.md

     postgres=# \q
     $

 Okay, we have a functional `postgres`.
+Lets tear it down:

+    $ docker kill polls-postgres

+[We will go through this again in `minikube` shortly.]

 #### Configuration